Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 solid. the bars and night clubs stay

-open all night.
-Nobody seems to
+open all night. nobody seems to

 bother about sleep things just go

-club - The [maroculles] & the Cuba
+club - The Marsailles & the Cuba

 Cabana - and a be few other